RE70-DECEMBER/RoJaker/README.md

 * dump Apps
 * run a app
 * power on or off TV
 * scan for roku tvs
+* Change color of menu

 ## RoJaker Update